drewmccarron/Warhammer-helper-client/README.md

 This is a damage calculator and combat simulator for the popular tabletop franchise, Warhammer.
 It is compatible with both versions of the game, Warhammer: 40,000 and Warhammer: Age of Sigmar.

 Users can input units' offensive and defensive stats into to the app in order to determine the expected result of a combat scenario.
 Additionally, users are able to make an example combat using those stats.
+Users are then able to use those stats to see a frequency distribution of the possible results of those comabts to estimate their likelihood of achieving certain results.

 Users are able to manage collections of saved combat scenarios, allowing users to input and compare the results of multiple different units.